arunkumarkaruna/Parking-management-System/README.md

-# Parking-management-System
+# Park-Karo
-parkaro decreses your time for waiting in parking slot.
+A web app to organize parking in crowded areas